Shivermist/integrity/README.md

 1. Clone the repository
 2. Install the dependencies using `pipenv install`
+3. Setup up a `.env` file based on the `.env.example` file
-3. Run the program using `streamlit run main.py`
+4. Run the program using `streamlit run main.py`

 ### Contributors